JaxPlays-Inc/jaxplays.org/sites/jaxplays/content/productions/2026/2026-The-Hunchback-of-Notre-Dame.md

 genres:
   - Musical
 description: "Greenlight Theatre Company's The Hunchback of Notre Dame follows Quasimodo, the bell-ringer of Notre Dame, and his longing to join the outside world."
-source: Greenlight Theatre Company event pages and JAX ONSTAGE listing
+source: Greenlight Theatre Company event pages, JAX ONSTAGE listing, and JaxPlays review
 source_date: 2026-08-15
 source_urls:
   - https://www.greenlighttheatreco.com/event-details/the-hunchback-of-notre-dame-friday-aug-14
   - https://www.greenlighttheatreco.com/jaxonstage
+  - /reviews/2026/08/15/greenlight-theatre-companys-hunchback-soars-with-grandeur-and-intimacy/
 ---
 Greenlight Theatre Company presents *The Hunchback of Notre Dame*, the musical adaptation of Victor Hugo's story about Quasimodo, the bell-ringer of Notre Dame, and his desire to one day be part of the outside world.